Kristonitas/imaginer/README.md

 This project is used to generate images to be used in mocks

+## Instalation

+`npm install`
+If the scaling behaves poorly, need to compile from source with `npm install canvas --build-from-source`: https://github.com/Automattic/node-canvas/issues/1506

 ## Scripts

 -   `tsc` Compiles the app in preparation of production launch